-In 2013 and in 2012, the Group managed to operate profitably in all three countries.
-Gross profitability of the Group was around 47% in 2013 and remained at the same level as in 2012.
-In 2013, Lithuanian gross margin decreased slightly, but operating expenses grew not so rapidly as sales.
-Therefore profitability before taxes, compared with the previous period, has remained at the same level.
-Latvian gross margin increased during the reporting period (which was mostly due to closed outlet store at the beginning of 2013 and opened new stores during non-sales period).
-Estonia's gross margin in 2013 compared to the 2012, has not changed (comparing to other countries, Estonian higher gross profitability is influenced by outlet stores absent in this country).
-Operating profitability in 2013 in all countries amounted to 9-11%.
+In 2014 and in previous years, the Group was profitable in all three Baltic countries.
+Gross profitability of the Group was around 47% in 2014 and remained at the same level as in 2013.
+In 2014, gross margin in Lithuania decreased slightly, and respectively decreased the operating profitability.
+In Latvia and Estonia gross margin increased during the reporting period (which was mostly due to new stores openings during non-sales period).
+However, due to the relatively high grew of operating expenses in these countries operating profitability remained at the level of 2013.
+Operating profitability in 2014 in all countries amounted to 8-10%.

-The total non-current assets other than financial instruments and deferred tax assets located in Lithuania is LTL 60 529 thousand (2012: LTL 57 403 thousand), and the total of these non-current assets located in other countries is LTL 23 135 thousand (2011: LTL 22 295 thousand).
+The total non-current assets other than financial instruments and deferred tax assets located in Lithuania is LTL 65 012 thousand (2013: LTL 60 529 thousand), and the total of these non-current assets located in other countries is LTL 31 556 thousand (2013: LTL 23 135 thousand).